 Local knowledge of the area is also a widely sought-after skill that can help get better pay rates.
 This is a physically and mentally challenging job that often requires long hours of work.
 If you think you have the guts to take it on; the median salary of a heavy-truck driver is $45,570, which excludes perks and bonuses.
 In 2019, there are more than 100,000 job openings in the field.

 #24 Handy-Man Jobs

 Likewise, plumbers install and maintain piping systems in houses, offices, and public places.
 These jobs are expected to grow much faster than average from now to 2026.
-There’s approximately 80,000 job opening for each of these trades; whereas the average salary is $52,000 and $58,000 for carpenters and plumbers, respectively.
+There are approximately 80,000 job openings for each of these trades; whereas the average salary is $52,000 and $58,000 for carpenters and plumbers, respectively.

 #25 Computer User Support Specialist

 The growing use of the Internet is also shaping job specifications as customer service specialists are turning into computer user support specialists (whereas web developers, in contrast, focus on building websites accessed by these computer users).
 A large number of high-tech companies require computer support individuals who can help clients understand how to use the technology.